kidtronnix/gogogo/README.md

   r := gogogo.NewRouter()

-  // let's add a create handler for our resource r.Handle("/resources/", http.HandlerFunc(createHanlder), "POST")
+  // let's add a create handler for our resource r.HandleFunc("/resources/", createHanlder, "POST")

-  // you can add multiple methods to a handler r.Handle("/resources/:id", http.HandlerFunc(idHandler), "GET", "PUT", "DELETE")
+  // you can add multiple methods to a handler r.HandleFunc("/resources/:id", idHandler, "GET", "PUT", "DELETE")

   http.ListenAndServe(":8000", r)
 }